Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 </p>
 </details>

 #### Restrict k8s Master(s) Outbound traffic

-By default, `kops` will allow all Outbound traffic from Master nodes Security Group to everywhere.
+By default, Outbound traffic is allowed from Master Security Group to everywhere.
 This can be restricted too by allowing explicit Outbound to be same as Inbound.

 <details><summary>
 Below is an example of how to modify Master SG Outbound traffic with the AWS Cli.</summary>